Michael Postel

-Michael Postel is a French pharmacologist, Buddhist and art collector, known for his contribution of the art collections to Musée Asiatica, a Biarritz-based museum dedicated to Chinese and Indian art.
+Michael Postel is a French pharmacologist and art collector, known for his contribution of the art collections to Musée Asiatica, a Biarritz-based museum dedicated to Chinese and Indian art.
 He is the founder president of Franco-Indian Pharmaceuticals, a drug manufacturing company set up in 1949, which has now grown into pharmaceutical conglomerate.
-Postel, who reached India in 1949 on business related to his pharmaceutical company, started collecting Indian art and, over the years, gathered a collection of over 1600 pieces.
+Postel, who reached India in 1949 on business related to his pharmaceutical company, started collecting Indian art and, over the years, gathered a collection of over 1,600 pieces.
 Later, he donated his entire collection to Musee Asiatica.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2016, for his contributions to Art.
+In 2016 the Government of India awarded him the fourth highest civilian honour of the Padma Shri for his contributions to Art.